Kansas City mayor says outside cities using KCMO homeless resources

-JACKSON COUNTY, MO (KCTV5) -- Since January, part of the downtown Kansas City Convention Center has been converted into a warming center for the homeless.
+JACKSON COUNTY, MO (KCTV) -- Since January, part of the downtown Kansas City Convention Center has been converted into a warming center for the homeless.

 A recent tweet from Kansas City Mayor Quinton Lucas has many talking about the people being helped.